Best Career Paths With a Doctor of Psychology

 Sports Psychologist

 Sports psychologists are experts on the intersection between physical performance and emotional balance.
-Working with athletes from a variety of sports, including both professionals and amateurs, sports psychologists assist individuals who may be rehabbing from injury, dealing with a mental health problem affecting their athletic performance or those who simply aren’t as effective at their sport as they should be.
+Working with athletes from a variety of sports, including both professionals and amateurs, sports psychologists assist individuals who may be rehabbing from injury, dealing with a mental health problem affecting their athletic performance or those who simply aren’t as effective on the playing field or court as they should be.
 Sports psychologists will observe the athlete’s behavior and make recommendations for adjustments or new habits.
 Those in private practice likely will earn higher salaries, but individuals who join established clinics will have more career security.

 Conclusion